 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-The Company has sufficient funds as at November 30, 2016 to settle its current accounts payable of \$50,193, but insufficient funds to meet its long-term commitments on mineral claims as outlined in Note 5.
+The Company has sufficient funds as at February 28, 2017 to settle its current accounts payable of \$56,262, and taking into account funds received subsequent to the quarter end is sufficient to meet the current amount of its long-term commitments on mineral claims as outlined in Note 4.

-In the opinion of management, the working capital of \$250,278 at November 30, 2016 is sufficient to support the Company's normal operating requirements through its current reporting period.
+In the opinion of management, working capital of \$98,590 at February 28, 2017 is sufficient to support the Company's normal operating requirements through its current reporting period.
 The Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.